linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 - On line 3, the `pressStart` function is defined.
 It takes a `tweet` object as a parameter.
 This represents a Tweet that another Twitter user has mentioned the bot in.
 The `tweet` object has tons of data attached to it, and the Twit client helps us parse through this data.

-- Lines 5-7 parse three variables from this object: the id of the Tweet, the text of the tweet, and the username of the person who wrote the Tweet.
+- Lines 5-7 parse three variables from this object: the id of the Tweet, the text of the Tweet, and the username of the person who wrote the Tweet.
 We need those three variables in order to respond as a comment to the original Tweet.

 - Lines 9-13 define and use a [*regular expression*](https://en.wikipedia.org/wiki/Regular_expression) (abbreviated *regex*) to analyze the text of the Tweet object.
 This regex looks for a keyword that you want to be present in Tweet mentions.
 If it matches the text of the Tweet, then the bot is activated and creates a reply Tweet.
 The tutorial code checks for the word `please`, but you can choose another word if you prefer.
 As long as other Twitter users are polite and include this word, they’ll get a random soundtrack in response.